-Codes of Practice - new definition for anti-money laundering legislation
+New definition for anti-money laundering legislation following Brexit

 We have updated the definition of ‘anti-money laundering legislation’ in a number of our Codes of Practice as a consequence of legislative amendments and following the UK’s departure from the European Union.

 These changes came into effect on 1 January 2021.
 Further legislation will come into force later this year, which will complete the move from EU sanctions regulations to UK sanctions legislation.